 What Does Home Insurance Cover?

 The most common type of home insurance policy is “Homeowners 3” (HO-3).
-Most homeowners policies are written on standardized forms that are used across the industry and make it easier to regulate.
+Most homeowners policies are written on standardized forms that are used across the industry, which makes it easier to regulate.
 HO-3 is also known as Special Form.
 Here’s what’s included in a standard HO-3 policy.

 If you need to repair or rebuild your home, your homeowners insurance company will pay for everything—less your deductible—if the damage was caused by fire, hurricane, hail, lightning, theft, vandalism, sudden broken plumbing, and any other peril not specifically excluded in your policy.